Jake Lamb: Los Angeles Angels (2023)

-On December 21, 2022, Lamb signed a minor league contract with the Los Angeles Angels organization.
+On December 21, 2022, Lamb signed a minor league contract with the Los Angeles Angels.
 On March 29, 2023, Lamb had his contract selected, making the Angels' Opening Day roster.
 He played in 18 games for the Angels, batting .216/.259/.353 with 2 home runs and 5 RBI.
-On June 30, Lamb was designated for assignment following the promotion of Victor Mederos.
-He was released by the Angels the following day.
+On June 30, Lamb was designated for assignment following the promotion of Víctor Mederos.
+Lamb was released by the Angels the following day.

-New York Yankees (2023)
+Return to the minors (2023–2025)

 On July 14, 2023, Lamb signed a minor league contract with the New York Yankees organization.
-In 51 games for the Triple–A Scranton/Wilkes-Barre RailRiders, he hit .269/.396/.427 with 6 home runs and 26 RBI.
-Lamb elected free agency following the season on November 6.
+In 51 games for the Triple-A Scranton/Wilkes-Barre RailRiders, he hit .269/.396/.427 with 6 home runs and 26 RBI.
+He elected free agency following the season on November 6.

-Pittsburgh Pirates (2024)

-On December 21, 2023, Lamb signed a minor league contract with the Pittsburgh Pirates organization.
-In 55 games for the Triple–A Indianapolis Indians, he batted .289/.380/.416 with four home runs and 31 RBI.
+On December 21, Lamb signed a minor league contract with the Pittsburgh Pirates organization.
+In 55 games for the Triple-A Indianapolis Indians, he batted .289/.380/.416 with four home runs and 31 RBI.
 Lamb opted out of his contract and became a free agent on June 18, 2024.
-The Pirates re–signed Lamb to another minor league contract on June 28.
+The Pirates re-signed Lamb to another minor league contract on June 28.
 He elected free agency following the season on November 4.

-San Francisco Giants (2025)

 On January 27, 2025, Lamb signed a minor league contract with the San Francisco Giants.
-In 45 appearances for the Triple-A Sacramento River Cats, he batted .240/.352/.353 with two home runs and 20 RBI.
+In 45 games for the Triple-A Sacramento River Cats, he batted .240/.352/.353 with two home runs and 20 RBI.
 Lamb was released by the Giants organization on June 2.

+Post-playing career

+On December 9, 2025, Lamb accepted a player development role with the Arizona Diamondbacks.
+His title in 2026 was "assistant, player development" in the team's baseball operations department.

 Personal life

-Lamb's father, John, played college football for Whitworth University, and his mother, Deonne, was a tennis player in high school and college.
+Lamb's father played college football for Whitworth University, and his mother was a tennis player in high school and college.
 Lamb's older brother, Dan, played two sports in high school.
-His younger brother, Dylan, plays college baseball for the Washington Huskies.
-His sister, Megan, played softball after surviving leukemia.
+His younger brother also played college baseball for the Washington Huskies.
+His sister played softball after surviving leukemia.

+Lamb and his wife were married in December 2021 in Palm Springs, California.